 While at the University of Cincinnati, your student will encounter many opportunities to become involved outside of their classroom experience.
-Fraternity and sorority membership can be a positive experience that will last a lifetime!
-It is important that parents and guardians be educated about the enriching experiences that your students will find by becoming involved in a fraternity or sorority on our campus.
+Membership within a fraternity or sorority can be a positive experience that will last a lifetime!
+It is important that parents and guardians be educated about the enriching experiences that your students will find by getting involved.

 Frequently Asked Questions (FAQs):

 At the University of Cincinnati, membership in a fraternity or sorority offers a home away from home and encourages individual development within a smaller group of friends in the larger University environment.
 Fraternities and sororities support students that have a common set of values, including brotherhood/sisterhood, academic excellence, leadership development, diversity, a sense of community, and philanthropy and service.

 While your students time in college will come to an end, membership in a fraternity or soroirty lasts a lifetime.
 This lifelong bond encourages continued growth and involvement.
 As members of these organizations, students are offered the opportunity to develop as leaders, serve the local community and Inter/National organizations, focus on academics, and their careers while networking with other members.